-The essence of this visit, which was held between Tuesday 15th March and 18th March 2022, was to observe activities of the our Youth Trainers in their schools and to acquaint ourselves with school management and district authorities.
+The visit, which was held from 15th to 18th March, was to observe activities of our Youth Trainers in their schools and to acquaint ourselves with school management and district authorities.
 The schools visited include: Oduduwa College, Ooni’s Girls High School, and St. David’s Grammar School in Ile-Ife as well as Osogbo Grammar School in Osogbo.

 She spoke to our new Ambassadors to share her experience with DRASA and what she has done with what she learned from our Health and Hygiene Club in her school.
 She also highlighted the impact and benefits of the Health and Hygiene Club activities to the new Ambassadors and encouraged them to be consistent.